 - Book for upmarket restaurants, but reservations are unnecessary in most tavernas.

-- In tavernas, it’s totally customary to browse the mayirefta (ready-cooked meals) behind the counter.
-Just ask for a look before ordering.
+- In tavernas, it’s fine to browse the mayirefta (ready-cooked meals) behind the counter before ordering.

-- Taverna dress code is generally casual, but in high-end restaurants dress to impress.
+- Taverna dress code is generally casual, but in high-end restaurants dress nicely.

-- Expect a small charge for bread and nibbles served on arrival.
+- There is a small charge for bread and nibbles served on arrival.

-- Tipping is not mandatory but Greeks usually round up on the bill or add around 10% for good service.
-To split the bill, work it out among your group – Greeks tend to treat the whole table.
+- Tipping is not mandatory, but Greeks usually round up on the bill or add around 10% for good service.
+To split the bill, it's best to work it out among your group rather than asking the server to do it.

 - Cretans are generous hosts.
 Don’t refuse a coffee or drink – it’s a gesture of hospitality and goodwill.
 If you’re invited out, the host normally pays.

-- If you are invited to someone’s home, take a small gift (flowers or sweets) and pace yourself, you’ll be expected to eat everything on your plate.
+- If you are invited to someone’s home, take a small gift (flowers or sweets).
+Remember to pace yourself, as you’ll be expected to eat everything on your plate.